 On moving to South Africa, whether to work or set up a business, opening a bank account will probably be one of your main concerns.
-This should not be complicated as the country hosts several banks providing various services to expatriates.
-Indeed, you can choose from 11 national banks such as ABSA, FNB, Standard Bank and Nedbank, as well as some 50 international banks.
+This should not be complicated as the country hosts several banks that provide various services to expatriates.
+Indeed, you can choose from 11 national banks such as ABSA, FNB, Standard Bank, Nedbank and Capitec, as well as some 50 international banks.

-Foreign nationals in South Africa can choose between two main types of accounts, namely resident accounts and non resident accounts.
-Indeed, banks are easily accessible, regardless of the intended duration of stay.
+Foreign nationals in South Africa can choose between two main types of accounts, namely resident accounts and non-resident accounts.
+In general, bank accounts are easily opened, regardless of the intended duration of stay.
 Some banks also offer special accounts to expatriates.
-In fact, each type of account is adapted to specific needs and resident status in the country.
+In fact, each type of account is adapted to the client’s specific needs and resident status in the country.

 Some South African banks provide e-services allowing foreigners to open a bank account remotely.
-In case there is a branch of the chosen South African bank in your home country, you will have to be assisted by a legal representative or lawyer who will be responsible of formalizing your application by signing relating documents.
+In case there is a branch of the chosen South African bank in your home country, you will have to be assisted by a legal representative or lawyer who will be responsible for formalising your application by signing the relevent documents.
 In general, the following documents have to be produced:

-- a reference letter issued by your bank in your home country
+- a reference letter issued by your bank in your home country; and

-- a letter issued by your employer proving that you are working for him and indicating your monthly salary.
+- a letter issued by your employer proving that you are working for them and indicating your monthly salary.

 Note that a minimum deposit is required to open a bank account in South Africa.
 This amount can be deposited either in cash or by check.